cosmos/sdk-tutorials/feegrant/index.md

 ## Send Tokens

-First, let's check the balances of Alice, Bob and Charlie, so that you can confirm if your transaction was successful later:
+First, let's check the balances of Alice, Bob and Charlie, so that you can later confirm if your transaction was successful:

 ```bash
 simd q bank balances $ALICE_KEY